UniversalDependencies/docs/_fr/feat/Tense.md

 layout: feature
 title: 'Tense'
 shortdef: 'tense'
+udver: '2'
 ---

-`Tense` should only occur on verbs in French, with one of the four following values: Past, Pres, Fut or Imp.
+`Tense` only occurs on verbs in French, with one of the four following values: Past, Pres, Fut or Imp.